Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 Eurohike

-Blacks and Millets (now both owned by JD Sports) are part of a network of outdoor specialist shops and Eurohike is the name associated with their own-brand products.
 Eurohike tents range from pop-up festival-style units to eight-man family tunnel tents, all at competitive prices but without the bells and whistles you might find in more expensive brands.
+Eurohike tents are only sold through outlets owned by JD plc, such as Go Outdoors, Millets and Blacks.

 Force Ten or F10

 The original Force Ten tent was designed in the 1960s and became an instant success with those who travel light, including explorers on major expeditions to the Himalayas.
-Today, the tent is still available, in its Classic Mk 5 form, but the Force Ten range has been extended to include backpacking and lightweight tents for all types of camping expedition, in one-, two- and three-berth forms.
+Today, the tent is still available, in its Classic Mk 5 form, mainly through Blacks of Greenock, a company that is part of the AMG Group that also includes Vango.

 Gelert